frictionlessdata/frictionless-py/docs/guides/validating-data.md

 ### Truncated Value

-Sometime during the explort from a database or another storage, data values can be truncated.
+Sometime during the export from a database or another storage, data values can be truncated.
 This check tries to detect it.
-Let's explore some trunctation indicators:
+Let's explore some truncation indicators:

 ```python